Software environment

 As with any software, the bash shell has loaded a set of environment

-variables that can be listed by executing printenv
+variables that can be listed by executing printenv or export.

 The environment variables listed before are useful to define the